Home Décor

 Red and Navy Blue might be for You

 Red and blue – a color conflict as old as time that can still look amazing when used properly with one another.
-Color schemes with navy blue as the baseline can be infused with touches of red to bring out pops of passion and liveliness, while other shades of blue should be utilized around the space to make the contrast less jarring.
+Color schemes with navy blue as the baseline can infuse with touches of red to bring out pops of passion and liveliness, while you can utilize other shades around the space to make the contrast less jarring.
+A red tablecloth on a dining table is a great way to infuse some extra personality into your dinner party decor.
+In contrast, red cushions and pillows can make bedding sets and sofas feel more visually impactful.
+Don’t overdo it on red elements; focus on soft furnishings to complement more prominent navy elements.

 Navy Blue Living Room by DeCasa Collections

-Quick Tip – Use brighter colors to accent navy blue: With brighter, more impactful colors like greens, reds, and gold use smaller elements that will pop against the navy, rather than curating combative larger pieces.
+Insight – Use brighter colors to accent navy blue: With brighter, more impactful colors like greens, reds, and gold use smaller elements that will pop against the navy rather than curating combative larger pieces.

 Navy Blue and Green Looks Rather Serene